Hi! Welcome to Complete City Guides!

 It has a lot of history in the area (dating back to the Roman times).
 Nowadays it is a famous beach resort for tourists.

 Not many other cities in Europe can offer the history that Athens has to offer.
 It is one of the world's oldest cities (its recorded history dates back around 3,400 years - but there is evidence that humans started living there between 11th and 7th millennium BC).

-There are plenty of important sighs to see, including the Acropolis of Athens and Parthenon.
+There are plenty of important sighs to see, including the Acropolis of Athens and the Parthenon.

 Barcelona is on the northeastern Mediterranean coast of Spain.
-It wasn't a well known tourist destination 30 years ago.
-However in 1992 Barcelona hosted the Olympic games and the rest of the world realised that Barcelona was an idea place to spend a week in summer!
+It wasn't a well-known tourist destination 30 years ago.
+However, in 1992 Barcelona hosted the Olympic games and the rest of the world realised that Barcelona was an ideal place to spend a week in summer!
 It has a city center - Ciutat Vella ("Old City") - that is fun to explore.
 And lots of great beaches to go and relax on!